Thinking one wrong tenant notice won’t matter? Think again.

 Giving proper notice isn’t just a courtesy, it’s the law.

 Oklahoma landlords are governed by the Oklahoma Residential Landlord and Tenant Act (ORLTA), which outlines rules for lease termination, eviction, and tenant rights.
+A notice to vacate is a legal document and must comply with Oklahoma eviction laws to be enforceable.
 If you don’t give adequate notice, a judge may dismiss your case, and the tenant could remain in the property longer than you intended, costing you both time and money.

 That’s why it’s crucial to understand the types of notices, their timeframes, and how to serve them correctly.